 Dissertation Boot Camp

-The Marquette University Graduate School offers three one-week periods of intensive research, reflection and writing each year for doctoral students writing their dissertations.
+The Marquette University Graduate School offers three periods of intensive research, reflection and writing each year for doctoral students writing their dissertations.

 Comments from previous doctoral students indicate that one of the biggest challenges to completing a dissertation is simply finding dedicated time, absent from distractions and interruptions, to make progress.
 Our Dissertation Boot Camps provide a dedicated time and location for students to come together and work toward the completion of their dissertations.